byu-cs324/byu-cs324/03-hw-fork-exec/README.md

      program.*

+# Part 5: `exec()` Overview

+Open `exec.c`, and look at what it does.
+Then answer the following questions.
+Note that you will be _testing_ the behavior of `exec.c` in Part 6, so you might want to revisit these questions after you go through that part.

+ 18. *Briefly describe the behavior of `exec.c`.*

+ 19. *At what point will the final `printf()` statement get executed?*

+# Part 6: `exec()` Experimentation

+In the next steps, you will be using the `ps` command to examine how a process associated with the `exec` program changes over time.
+Because of this, you will want to read all of problems 3 through 6 before you start.

+ 20. In the left ("command execution") pane of your tmux window, run the `exec` program, passing `/bin/cat` as the first command-line argument. *Show your terminal commands and the output.*

+ 21. In the right ("system analysis") pane of your tmux window, run the `ps` command, first during the initial 30-second `sleep()` call, then again after the first 30 seconds is over, but before the end of the program.

+     Use the `-p` and `-o` options when you run `ps` so that, respectively:

+     - only the process with the PID output by `exec` is shown
+     - the `ps` output is formatted to have the following fields:
+       - `user`: the username of the user running the process
+       - `pid`: the process ID of the process
+       - `ppid`: the process ID of the parent process
+       - `state`: the state of the process, e.g., "Running", "Sleep", "Zombie"
+       - `ucmd`: the command executed

+     Use the man page for `ps` for more on how to use these options.

+     *Show your terminal commands and the output.*

+ 22. *Which fields (if any) have changed in the output of the two ps commands?
+     Briefly explain.*

+     (You can use `ctrl`+`d` to signal end of file (EOF), so the program will run to completion)

+ 23. Run the `exec` program again, but this time using a non-existent program (e.g., `/does-not-exist`) as an argument.  *Show the output, and briefly explain what happened.*

+Now would be a good time to review questions 1 and 2, both to confirm or update your answers and to check your understanding.

 # Part 7: Combining `fork()` and `exec()`

 In this section, you will learn hands-on how file descriptors are inherited by